 Foxes or coyotes who scratch a lot, seem disorientated or weak and who have missing fur (or are completely bald) are afflicted with mange, which is an ailment caused by tiny mites under the skin.
 Foxes or coyotes with mange may be seen "languishing in yards" or taking advantage of pet food left outside because they are too weak to hunt.

-Contact your local animal control if the fox/coyote is acting sick or approaching people.
+Contact your local animal services agency if the fox/coyote is acting sick or approaching people.

 Attacks on Domestic Pets